leakec/tfc/README.md

 For more information on the appliation of TFC to differential equations and its benefits see the [Mathematical documentation](#mathematical-documentation).

 ## Installation:
 The following instructions can be used to install a source distribution via pip or build TFC directly from source.
-Currently, we support building TFC navitely on Linux or macOS, but Windows users can still use TFC via the Windows Subsystem for Linux.

 To install via pip run:
 ```bash